drewlinn/didactic-couscous/README.md

 # C# Week 3 Code Review: Hair Salon Application

-#### A program that allows users to create to track and manage Hair Stylists and their Clients.
+#### A program that allows users to create, track and manage Hair Stylists and their Clients.
 6/9/17

 #### By **Andrew Dalton**